Child In Wheelchair With Parent

 SEND Appeal Documents

-You then submit your completed SEND Tribunal form, mediation certificate, Local Authority decision letter and any other relevant documents, such as school reports, letters of diagnosis or recent expert reports from Educational Psychologists, Occupational Therapists and Speech and Language Therapists, to the Tribunal by email, the details for which can be found on the Tribunal form.
+Subsequently, you are required to send your completed SEND Tribunal form, alongside the mediation certificate, Local Authority decision letter, and any other relevant documents to the Tribunal.
+These additional materials may include school reports, diagnostic letters, or recent assessments from specialists such as Educational Psychologists, Occupational Therapists, and Speech and Language Therapists.
+All of these should be sent to the Tribunal via email where possible.
+The precise email contact details for submission can be located on the Tribunal form, ensuring a streamlined and efficient process.

 Our SEND Education Lawyers Can Help You